jesseopdenbrouw/riscv-rv32/README.md

 * We are *not* planning the C standard.
 * Implement clock stretching and arbitration in the I2C1 peripheral.
-* Adding input synchronization for SPI1/SPI2 and I2C1 peripherals.
+* Adding input synchronization for SPI1/SPI2 peripherals.
 * Adding Input Capture for TIMER2.
 * Implement an I/O input/output multiplexer for pina and pouta.
 This will enable I/O functions to be multiplexed with normal port I/O.
 * Smaller (in cells) divide unit.